 Maybe you’re looking for something a little more light hearted?
 Well be prepared to laugh, cry and feel the true meaning of friendship with The Hookup Plan.
 In this series Elsa, who finds herself perpetually single after her failed 2 year relationship, can’t seem to figure out why she is so unlucky in love.
 So, her best friends decide to step in and build up her confidence by hiring her a male escort.
 To their surprise Elsa believes him, and they embark on a journey to renew her faith in dating, relationships and finding love.
 Follow these 3 women as they navigate their longtime friendship alongside the nuances of love.

 This easy-going series is perfect for beginners to get into the swing of hearing and understanding French.
 With comedic phrases and more colloquial conversations being had, it’s a great chance to put your French skills to the test!
-Make sure to check in with our tutors here at Learn&Co, with their friendly demeanour they are sure to lead you down the right path when learning French.
+Make sure to check in with our tutors here at Learn&Co, with our friendly demeanour we are sure to lead you down the right path when learning French.

 Le Bureau des Légendes (2015-2020)